Renovations and changes in our Home

 The Bathroom

-The toilet had been leaking and the floor was rotted.
-We didn't like the baby blue fixtures so we ripped them out, installed a new floor of 3/4" waterproof plywood and floor covering that Ralph's brother gave us.
-Then came a 17" toilet (I never liked "low-boy" toilets!), washstand and a fiberglass shower stall.
-Because the shower was shorter than a tub, we gained six inches in our bedroom closet.
+We didn't like the baby blue fixtures so we ripped them out, installed a new sub-floor of 3/4-inch waterproof plywood.
+Then came a 17-inch toilet (I never liked "low-boy" toilets!).
+A new washstand and fiberglass shower stall with seats replaced the bathtub.
+If you prefer a tub, it wouldn't be much work to change it back.

 Heating and AC

-In our first summer, we discovered that the dogs of the former owners had mistaken the central air conditioner for a fire hydrant and ruined it.
+In our first summer, we discovered that the dog of the former owners had mistaken the central air conditioner for a fire hydrant and ruined it.
 We never had air conditioning in Austria, so thought we would just do without.
-In 38 years I had forgotten about New Jersey weather.
-When I was a kid we didn't have air but our home had high ceilings and shutters.
+In 38 years I had forgotten about New Jersey humidity.

 Garage

 When I balked at buying this house because it didn't have a garage, the real estate agent said that we would have to pay $20,000-30,000 more for a house with garage.
 We could build one for less.
 He was right too.
-In 2004, we had a 2-car garage built.
-Our garage only cost $7,000 including doors and one electric opener.
-It went up in just two days.
+In 2004, we had a 2-car garage built including a side entrance, 2 overhead doors and electric openers for just $7,500!

 Tree Surgery

-We decided to have five large oak trees cut down to make firewood and build a fireplace to burn the wood after it dried.
+We decided to have five large oak trees cut down to make firewood and build a fireplace to burn the wood.
 A company cut the trees down and into small pieces for only $600.
 We found someone to split the wood for another $100.
+No more acorns fall on the roof at night!
+I also built a roof over the side entrance.

 Driveway

-In March, 2005, we had a company pour a concrete driveway and garage floor.
+In March, 2005, we hired a contractor to pour a concrete driveway and garage floor.
 In July, we flew to Austria for a couple of weeks and in August I had open heart surgery with four bypasses!

 Fireplace

-In October, 2005, two carpenter brothers, Dan and Tim, came and did most of the work on the chase for a fireplace.
-I was able to do the inside work, brick, mantel, shelving and cabinets.
-Our wonderful government raised taxes after our "home improvement," which more than ate up the savings in heating costs.
-Go figure!
+In October, 2005, my carpenter brothers, Dan and Tim with his son, came and did most of the work on the chase for the fireplace.
+In spite of having had heart surgery in August, I was able to do the inside brick work, mantel, shelving and cabinets.
+Our wonderful government raised taxes after our "home improvement," which more than ate up the savings in heating costs!

 Kitchen Floor etc.

-As time went by, we replaced the water pump, entry door, gas hot water heater and rain gutters.
+In 2006, we replaced the water pump, entry door and gas hot water heater.

 Gazebo

-After storms and squirrels destroyed two gazebo tents, Ralph designed and built one of wood that has served us well.
+After storms and squirrels destroyed two gazebo tents, I designed and built one of treated wood that has served us well.

-A local lumber yard burned to the ground a couple of years ago.
-After things were settled with the insurance, we were able to buy a pile of composite decking for half price.
+A local lumber yard burned to the ground and after things were settled with the insurance, we were able to buy a pile of composite decking for half price.
 It was stored in a building that escaped the flames.

-A boat trailer can come in handy to transport 16 and 20-foot boards!
+A boat trailer can come in handy to transport 20-foot boards!

-Verna asked us to pose for the camera and took pictures from both sides.
+Verna asked "Harvey Builders" to pose for the camera!

 The railings were finished in good time and the job passed inspection.
 Even Pippi seemed happy with our work!